juanpegallego/Practise-Search-Engine/README.md

 In the ADD COMPANY part, the client has a form available to add all the information of a company manually to the database.

 The code is very simple, implemented with Vanilla Js, it works by importing customer information with the Fetch method.
-The URL ordering method within the page is with the hash #home, #List and #New.
+The URL ordering method within the page is with the hash #home, #Listado and #Nuevo.

 The file "index.html" contains only the index of the web with all the HTML elements.
 The file "tabla.json" contains the database that I then import with fetch.